Orbital-Web/Raphael/README.md

 - [x] History heuristics        (`v1.5+`)
 - [x] SEE                       (`v1.7+`)

+For a more in-depth documentation on the NNUE and how it was trained, refer to the [NNUE README](https://github.com/Orbital-Web/Raphael/tree/main/src/NNUE)

 ## Special Thanks to

-Those on the Stockfish Discord for helping me out with various aspects of the NNUE dataset collection and training.
-Without their help, my NNUE would have been very very crappy.
+Those on the Stockfish Discord for teaching me and helping me out with the NNUE dataset collection, training, and evaluation.
+Without their help, I would have been stuck for a very very long time without a positive-ELO NNUE.